Published on November 23rd, 2012 | by Anabel Mota1

 In Ambato, Carnival is also known as the Fiesta de las Flores y las Frutas (Festival of Flowers and Fruits).
 Floats are decorated with fruits and vegetables, and events include bullfights, fireworks, cockfights, and exhibitions of fruits, flowers, breads, and nuts typical of the region.

 About the Author

 Anabel Mota has been exploring the length and width of South America since 2010.
-Ditching preconceptions, going with an open mind, settling into the local pace, and embracing the unexpected are the tenets of her philosophy of travel - and life.
+Ditching preconceptions, settling into the local pace, and embracing the unexpected are the tenets of her philosophy of travel - and life.